 From ideas about how to minimise rainwater water taking up valuable space in your slurry tower, to ways to protect watercourses from livestock poaching, there are lots of ideas and resources on the Farming and Water Scotland pages.

-Since summer 2016, Farming and Water Scotland have been attending agricultural shows and events across Scotland, hearing from farmers and land managers about what they have done to reduce diffuse pollution risks and benefit the farm business, and sharing these ideas and solutions with others.
-We hope to be back at key events once Covid-19 restrictions allow.
-With knowledgeable SAC Consultants and specialists, plus informed and experienced SEPA Catchment Coordinators on hand, attending events give a great opportunity to hear about the range of practical solutions put in place by farmers and land managers across Scotland, and for us to share these tips and ideas about how others can (and have) found real benefit for the farm business through actions to reduce diffuse pollution risks, keeping on the right side of the regulations and protect and enhance farm water quality.
+Since summer 2016, Farming and Water Scotland have been at a range of agricultural shows and events across Scotland.
+With knowledgeable SAC Consultants and specialists, plus informed and experienced SEPA Catchment Coordinators on hand, the Farming and Water Scotland tent is great opportunity to hear about the range of practical solutions put in place by farmers and land managers across Scotland.
+Often small changes to reduce diffuse pollution risk can give real benefit for the farm business, keeping on the right side of the regulations, whilst protecting and enhancing watercourses across the farm.